roshnadhakhwa04/Blog/README.md

 # Blog
-This is a blog app made in Python(Django) with HTML having a user login page
+This is a blog app made in Python(Django) and HTML having a user login page